 Toy Breeds And Pond Fish

 Like I was saying, these dogs are generally little princes and princesses.
 That means they usually are not fans of getting wet.
 My Yorkie needs a push from behind to go outside in the cold or rain.
 Try to get her in the bathtub and forget it.

 Some dogs like taking a bath, but most in the toy breed won’t jump into a pond or lake of their own free will.
 Some might, after some coaxing, but it’s not likely these dogs will jump into a pond after fish.
 If they do, please try to get it on film and send it to me.

 Truthfully, toy breeds would probably be good with fishing.
 I’ve not taken one out fishing myself, but I imagine my little lap dog Kiki would enjoy sitting on my lap for hours while I sat and fished.
 And if I was standing, she’d just lay there beside me.
 She’d be okay if I brought her bed and a squeaky toy.
 But it would be more like babysitting than fishing.
 And then there’s the risk of inquisitive minds, fish hooks, lures, and all the exciting smells.
 Leave the toy dog at home; that’s probably the best option.

 What Hounds Are Like

 Hounds are hunters.
 All hounds were bred to hunt in one form or fashion.
-Be it as a scent hound, sniffing out and tracking prey, or be it a more aggressive hunter like the Basenji.
+Be it as a scent hound, sniffing out and tracking prey, or a more aggressive hunter like the Basenji.
 Most dogs in this group are highly intelligent and even sneaky.
 But if you think about it, they have to be.
-And a dog that intends to outsmart prey had better be smarter than the prey it intends to outsmart.
-Otherwise it would be a futile attempt and the dog would fail at its purpose.
+And a dog that intends to outsmart prey had better be more intelligent than the prey it intends to outsmart.
+Otherwise, it would be futile, and the dog would fail at its purpose.

-With the hunting characteristics of the hound group, caution should be taken when it comes to keeping them in the same house as other pets, fish included.
+With the hunting characteristics of the hound group, caution should be taken when keeping them in the same house as other pets, fish included.